 - Leakage: Leaky ductwork creates uncomfortable conditions and drives up your energy bills.
 A leaky return duct can also lead to poor indoor air quality when it pulls air from your attic or crawl space.
 For these reasons, we guarantee 5% or less duct leakage for every installation.

-With those principles in mind, let’s take a look at how PV designs and installs new ductwork.
+With those principles in mind, let’s take a look at how PV Heating & Air designs and installs new ductwork.

 1. Perform a room-by-room Manual J load calculation

 We’ve discussed Manual J on this blog before.
 In addition to revealing the amount of heat loss and heat gain throughout your home, a Manual J load calculation also shows you the proper amount of airflow needed for each room.
 Airflow is expressed as cubic feet per minute, or CFM.

 Does sticking to Manual J take time?
 Yes, it does.
 Avoiding Manual J and relying on rules of thumb (like square footage) would be a lot easier.
 In the short term, it would also be less expensive for our clients.

 But over the long term, you might end up spending more to fix your ductwork or replace your equipment with a different system.
 You’d also be uncomfortable for months – possibly even years.
 We don’t want that to happen, so we perform the Manual J load calculation every time.
 Every.
 Single.
 Time.

 2. Perform Manual S, Manual T, and Manual D calculations